ovh/docs/pages/platform/ai/ecosystem_01_lettria_billing_features_capabilities/guide.pt-pt.md

 **Lettria** is a start-up specialized in **NLP** (Natural Language Processing).
 The platform enables all organizations, from start-ups to large corporations, to perform textual analysis on their data to take the best strategic decisions.

 Lettria provides text understanding models that allow users to easily identify and extract key information from their text.
-This method relies on artificial intelligence and NLP techniques to understand the sentiment or emotions of a text.
+This method relies on artificial intelligence and NLP techniques to extract **sentiments**, **emotions** and **entities** from a text.

 The uses are many: